Karen Allington Psychodynamic Counsellor/Psychotherapist. BACP Registered.

-Hello and welcome......taking the first step to contact a counsellor can feel daunting.
-Perhaps I can tell you a little of how I work and then, if you are interested in finding out more, why not contact me and we could meet to discuss your needs and see whether you feel counselling might be of interest to you.
+Hello and welcome......taking the first step to contact a therapist can feel daunting.
+Perhaps I can tell you a little of how I work and then, if you are interested in finding out more, why not contact me and we could meet to discuss your needs and see whether you feel psychodynamic therapy might be of interest to you.

-People seek counselling at different times in their lives for all sorts of reasons.
-If you are considering counselling you may be aware of what the problem is or it may be more difficult to really put your finger on, but there is perhaps a sense in your life of something feeling not quite right.
+People seek counselling/therapy at different times in their lives for all sorts of reasons.
+If you are considering counselling or therapy you may be aware of what the problem is or it may be more difficult to really put your finger on, but there is perhaps a sense in your life of something feeling not quite right.

-I have substantial experience and a particular interest in working with depression, anxiety and relationship issues.
+I have substantial experience and a particular interest in working with depression, relationship difficulties and issues around pregnancy and parenthood.

 It is a strength to be able to ask for some help when we are struggling.
 Sharing your concerns with a trusted listener may help you feel less alone.
 You may find it a relief to share experiences and feelings which perhaps you may not have been able to talk about before.